 Can all dogs have strawberries?

 Too much of anything is never good for a dog.
 Strawberries are full of goodness, but they also contain naturally occurring sugars.
 Too many strawberries are likely to upset your dog's stomach.
-A small handful a few times a week will help keep them healthy without disrupting their doggy digestive systems.
+Feeding your dog a small handfulof strawberries a few times a week will help keep them healthy without disrupting their doggy digestive systems.
 If your lucky enough to have a strawberry garden, limit your dog's access.
 These natural scavengers have little impulse control!

 Avoid canned and processed strawberries.
 These are really high in processed sugars.
 The same goes for strawberry sweets and other artificial strawberry flavourings.
-They're full of excess sugar, syrup, and preservatives.
+They're full of excess sugar, syrup, preservatives and are toxic to dogs.
 Your dog isn't used to digesting this kind of stiff.
 If they eat too much, they'll probably need a trip to the vet.

 My dog is diabetic.
 Can he/she still eat strawberries?